Complete Streets

 -

-Complete Streets are most commonly adopted as a Policy, however, they can be incorporated into a larger document such as a Transportation Plan or Comprehensive Plan.
-An example of a Complete Streets Policy can be found in Festus, MO.
+Complete Streets are most commonly adopted as a policy, however, they can be incorporated into a larger document such as a Transportation Plan or Comprehensive Plan.

 Dollars & Cents